 X: Maybe you’re just lazy to go out?
 Getting dressed up, travelling, maybe you don’t want to take the effort to go out.

-Me: No, I just really like reading better than going out.
-Also, weekend is the time when I check Coursera, EdX, Twitter, Pinterest, Instagram, LinkedIn, and Facebook.
+Me: No, I just really like reading.
+I enjoy it much more than going out.
+Also, the weekend is the time when I check Coursera, edX, Twitter, Pinterest, Instagram, LinkedIn, and Facebook.

 X: Oh, Ok then.